james-cnz/moodle-format_multitopic/README.md

 ## Install

-1. Copy files to moodle/course/format/multitopic
+1. Copy files to moodle/course/format/multitopic.
-2. Log in as an admin, and visit moodle/admin/index.php, to update plugin data
+2. Log in as an admin, and visit moodle/admin/index.php, to update plugin data.
-3. Site administration > Appearance > Additional HTML > Within HEAD (or other location appropriate for CSS): Copy and paste styles from README_styles.css (customising appropriately)
+3. Site administration > Appearance > Additional HTML > Within HEAD (or other location appropriate for CSS): Copy and paste styles from README_styles.css (customising appropriately).
-4. Site administration > Appearance > Themes > Theme settings > Allow category themes: Yes (if you want categories to have custom CSS)
+4. Site administration > Appearance > Themes > Theme settings > Allow category themes: Yes (if you want categories to have custom CSS).

 ## Features